UAE weather: Temperature expected to drop slightly

 PHOTO

-UAE - The day will be hot and fair in general, the National Centre of Meteorology has said.
+The day will be hot and dusty in general, the National Centre of Meteorology has said.

 Temperatures are expected to drop, offering residents some respite from the heat.
-The highest temperature in Dubai will be 41ºC, and in Abu Dhabi will be 45ºC.
+The highest temperature in Dubai will be 42ºC, and in Abu Dhabi will be 41ºC.

-Light to moderate winds will blow, freshening at times during the day.
+Moderate winds will blow strongly, freshening at times during the day.
+This may cause blowing dust and sand reduce the horizontal visibility

-Conditions at sea will be slight to moderate at times in the Arabian gulf and slight in the Oman Sea.
+Conditions at sea will be rough to moderate in the Arabian gulf and moderate becoming rough at times in the Oman Sea.

 Copyright © 2022 Khaleej Times.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).